 On Christmas Eve, families would fast for a day, attend midnight mass at St. Louis Cathedral, then break that fast with a large, rich meal.
 The New Year's Eve celebration included inviting over friends and loved ones for a fun filled meal with delicious treats.
 Afterwards, families would return home and partake in a light meal before dancing and singing the night away.

 In the present, New Orleans restaurants serve both traditional Reveillon meals inspired by Creole traditions, as well as contemporary menus that use ingredients and cooking techniques that weren't available in the 19th century.
 The multi-course meals average between $45 and $55, while some restaurants may be slightly more expensive.

-Here's a look at 13 of my favorite restaurants that have special menus this year.
+Here's a look at many of my favorite restaurants that have special menus this year.
 For more information about the restaurant, click the link.

 Arnaud's Restaurant - A French Quarter favorite is Arnaud's.
 They're featuring a traditional four course dinner that includes entrée choices of Roasted Duck Breasts and Pan Seared Pork Chop.

 Bistreaux - Located in the Maison Dupuy hotel, Bistreaux has put together a four course contemporary menu featuring Bourbon Roasted Chicken, as well as Braised Beef Short Rib.